-As I walked out of the house for the last time, I will never forget looking into the lounge room and seeing him, my now ex husband looking like half the man he used to be, shoulders slumped, the man that broke our marriage and family, the man who told me a month earlier via a counselor that he wanted a divorce, the man who tore our childrens lives apart.
+As I walked out of the house for the last time, I will never forget looking into the lounge room and seeing him, my now ex-husband looking like half the man he used to be, shoulders slumped, the man that broke our marriage and family, the man who told me a month earlier via a counselor that he wanted a divorce, the man who tore our children’s lives apart.
 And even though I still loved him at that point, I despised his actions.
 For the first time in a long time, I said nothing.
-I didn’t beg him to reconsider, I didn’t try to explain my hurt, nothing.
+I didn’t beg him to reconsider, I didn’t try to explain my hurt.
 I just left.

-So now I stood in my own home, a home I was determined to fill with happiness and laughter, there was furniture and boxes everywhere, I was laying on the tiled floor, my 3 boys sleeping in their bedrooms and 20 weeks pregnant with our 4th baby, shattered, wondering how life was going to go on, how was I going to do this.
-How was I going to take care of 3 boys, my unborn baby and myself.
-How could I do this when I couldn’t even pick myself up off the floor.
+So now I was in my own home, a home I was determined to fill with happiness and laughter, there were furniture and boxes everywhere, I was laying on the tiled floor, my 3 boys sleeping in their bedrooms and 20 weeks pregnant with our 4th baby, shattered, wondering how life was going to go on, how was I going to do this.
+How was I going to take care of 3 boys, my unborn baby and myself?
+How could I do this when I couldn’t even pick myself up off the floor?

 I was broken, in a foggy haze, but somehow I got up.
 I remember a scene in a movie, About A Boy (Hugh Grant) where the mother had depression.
 She was in the kitchen crying and her son is watching and he says something about her having one of her “turns” it seems so normal to him and he covers for and helps his Mum.
 When I first saw the movie I didn’t have kids but I remember thinking that if I was ever a Mum, I’d never let my kids see me like that.
 It dawned on me, towards the end of the marriage the boys had seen me like that.